sudanchapagain/zide/README.md

 1. If you're not currently in a `zellij` session, it'll start one
 2. If you're in an existing `zellij` session, it'll create a new tab

-By default starting `zide` will use the compact layout, consisting of a vertical split of panes with yazi on the left occupying a small slice of it, and your `$EDITOR` on the right occupying the rest, with your current working directory set as the directory in both your `$EDITOR` and `yazi`.
+By default starting `zide` will use the compact layout, consisting of a vertical split of panes with a filepicker  on the left occupying a small slice of it, and your `$EDITOR` on the right occupying the rest, with your current working directory set as the directory in both your `$EDITOR` and the filepicker.

 However, you can customize a few options using the `zide` startup command: